pgwipeout/mate3_bridge/mate3_bridge/DOCS.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: Mate 3 UDP Bridge

 ## How to use

-This add-on really does nothing.
-It is just an example.

-When started it will print the configured message or "Hello world" in the log.

-It will also print "All done!" in `/share/example_addon_output.txt` to show simple example of the usage of `map` in addon config.
+This addon parses the UDP data stream from a Mate3 inverter monitor and send it to MQTT.
+It currently supports all data from a Radian inverter.

+To use, enable the addon, configure the MQTT service, and set the Mate3 data stream IP address to the public IP address of the Home Assistant instance.